 #GoOpen Missouri Education Initiative

-Come see how educators are replacing their textbooks and moving forward with budget-friendly, internet-based digital learning opportunities for their students.
+Learn how educators are replacing their textbooks and moving forward with budget-friendly, internet-based digital learning opportunities for their students.
 Open Educational Resources (OERs) are materials for teaching and learning that are freely available to be used, reused, revised, remixed, and redistributed in any classroom.
-You will discuss OER definitions and history, learn about the OER program in Missouri, and leave with example OERs to explore, ideas for further investigation and collaboration.
-Learn strategies for identifying and adopting Open Textbooks and other Open Educational Resources (OER) that support curriculum needs.
-This workshop is designed for those who are new to Open Textbooks and OER, especially those who are considering participation in this new initiative.
+Explore the OER definitions and history, learn about the OER program in Missouri, and leave with example OERs to explore, ideas for further investigation and collaboration.
+Discover strategies for identifying and adopting Open Textbooks and other Open Educational Resources (OER) that support curriculum needs.
+This website is designed for those who are new to Open Textbooks and OER, especially those who are considering participation in this new initiative.

 - Identify several sources of OER in your specific discipline